-STEP ONE: Look in the mirror with hands on hips.
+Look in the mirror with hands on hips.
 Raise your arms above your head, then lower them and look to see if there are any changes in the appearance of your breasts.

-STEP TWO: Use the flat part of your fingers and the finger pads.
+Use the flat part of your fingers and the finger pads.
 Feel near the surface, and deeper in the breast.

 Remember to feel all the breast tissue, from the collarbone to below the bra line and under the armpit.